spacecatpixel/lokidocs/docs/ServiceNodes/UpdateGuide.md

+title: Loki Documentation | Service Node Guide upgrade from Legacy to Launcher
+description: This document is for Service Node Operators who have used the previous Service Node Full Guide and wish to update to the Loki-launcher.

 # Update Guide
 This document is for Service Node Operators who have used the previous [Service Node Full Guide](../SNFullGuideOLD/) and wish to update to the Loki-launcher.